manulera/ShareYourCloning_backend/README.md

 Check [contribution guidelines in the main repository](https://github.com/manulera/ShareYourCloning/blob/master/CONTRIBUTING.md) for general guidelines.

 For more specific tasks:
 * Creating a new type of source: follow the [new source issue template](.github/ISSUE_TEMPLATE/new-source.md).
-You can create an issue like that [here](
+You can create an issue like that [here](https://github.com/manulera/ShareYourCloning_backend/issues/new?assignees=&labels=new-source&projects=&template=new-source.md&title=New+source%3A+%3Cname-of-source%3E).

 ## Running the tests locally

 ```
-pytest -v
+pytest -v -ks
 ```

 ## Notes